 Many Change Types such as create table, rename column, and add column can automatically create rollback statements.
 If your changelog contains only statements that fit into this category, your rollback commands will be generated automatically.

-To determine if Liquibase can automatically rollback a specific change type, check the Change Types documentation.
+To determine if Liquibase can automatically roll back a specific Change Type and see the examples of the rollback tag, check the Liquibase Auto Rollback documentation.
+You can also check the Change Types documentation.
 Go to the Database Support section to determine whether auto rollback is available for your database platform.